-This exemption allows instructors to perform or display copyrighted materials during face-to-face teaching activities.
+17 U.S.C.
+Section 110 provides an exemption to copyright for instructors to perform or display copyrighted materials during face-to-face teaching activities.
 For example, it is permissible to show a full-length motion picture in class as part of the classroom learning.
 Note, however, that this exemption does not permit copying or distributing a work -- only displaying or performing it during class time.